TrueBlocks/trueblocks-docs/content/blog/medium-posts/012-Zero-Storage-Data-Publishing-on-Ethereum.md

 #### Why Not Just Use Web3.0?

 You could.
-QuickBlocks does not replace Web 3.0.
+TrueBlocks does not replace Web 3.0.
 But we think it enhances it.
 There’s nothing stopping you from using Web 3.0 to accomplish the exact same task, unless, that is, your time and your desire to get complete data matters to you.

-Both QuickBlocks and Web 3.0 use the Ethereum node’s RPC interface to request and process the data.
-QuickBlocks improves on what is returned by the RPC in the following ways:
+Both TrueBlocks and Web 3.0 use the Ethereum node’s RPC interface to request and process the data.
+TrueBlocks improves on what is returned by the RPC in the following ways:

-*   QuickBlocks creates a cache so that the second and subsequent times one requests data, it is delivered 80–100 times faster.
+*   TrueBlocks creates a cache so that the second and subsequent times one requests data, it is delivered 80–100 times faster.
 It’s also faster on the initial retrieval because it’s written in highly optimized C++ code.
 *   The initial transaction data returned by the RPC is incomplete.
 It does not include an ‘error’ flag.
 Nor does the returned data include contract-to-contract incoming transactions into an account.
-QuickBlocks corrects these shortcomings.
+TrueBlocks corrects these shortcomings.
 *   The RPC returns un-articulated data (that is, bytes).
 Your Web 3.0 code must translate this hex data back into human readable form.
-QuickBlocks does this for you automatically (if given an ABI).
+TrueBlocks does this for you automatically (if given an ABI).

 #### Is There Anything Interesting Here?

 What we’ve described here is a data delivery system that stores zero data on the blockchain.
 And yet, the system is able to prove individual publishing events on a per user basis.
 Also, what was formerly a cost for the publisher, now may potentially be a source of income (see [filecoin](http://filecoin.io/)).

 Will it work?
 Maybe not, but we’re working on it.
-Join us at [GitHub](https://github.com/Great-Hill-Corporation/quickBlocks).
+Join us at [GitHub](https://github.com/TrueBlocks/trueblocks-core).

-_If you find our work interesting and would like to learn more, please visit our website at (http://quickblocks.io).
+_If you find our work interesting and would like to learn more, please visit our website at (http://trueblocks.io).
 Sign up for our news feed.
 We’ll keep the ideas coming._

-_Support out work?_ 0xB97073B754660BB356DfE12f78aE366D77DBc80f
+_Support our work?_ 0xf503017d7baf7fbc0fff7492b751025c6a78179b